Menu

 Bottom Line

-Effective repellent that can provide months of protection with a single application.
+This effective, all-natural repellent is backed by a money-back guarantee and provides months of protection with a single application.

 Pros

 Unlike most repellents, the peppermint smell deters deer but doesn't smell bad to most people.
-Environmentally friendly—won't harm birds, bees, or pets.
+Environmentally friendly and won't harm birds, bees or pets.
 The 32-ounce bottle of concentrate makes 2.5 gallons of repellent.

 Cons